microsoft/Codex-CLI/README.md

 You might have access to different [OpenAI models](https://platform.openai.com/docs/models/overview) per OpenAI organization.
-To check what models are available to you, one can query the [List models API](https://platform.openai.com/docs/api-reference/models/list) for available engines.
+To check what models are available to you, one can query the [List models API](https://platform.openai.com/docs/api-reference/models/list) for available models.
 See the following commands:

 * Shell